pnxenopoulos/awpy/README.md

 ```

 ### Installation
-To install `csgo`, clone the repository and install it from source by doing `python setup.py sdist`.
+To install `csgo`, clone the repository and install it from source by doing `python setup.py install --user`.

 ## Structure
 This repository contains code for CSGO analysis.
 It is structured as follows: